 Course Description: Basic skills of acting will be studied.
 Students are responsible for presenting scenes from plays and evaluating other student's performances.
 Some classical acting will be addressed.
 Involvement in school productions is encouraged.
-This class can be taken again for credit.
+This course may be repeated for additional credit.